- Who This Guide is For

 For surveying fields of less than 50 hectares in size, drones are cheaper than manned aircraft surveillance, manned scouting and satellite imaging.

 Some claim that the new FAA rules will restrict the usefulness of drones for agriculture, because under the new Part 107 rules, all observation and measurement must be taken by a drone that is within visual line of site (VLOS) of the operator.
-This becomes an issue for fields and farms that are bigger than VLOS.
+This becomes a real issue for fields and farms that are bigger than VLOS.

 But the vast majority of farms don’t have this problem.